 Then we go through a history of failure.

-I had a great team support team helping me research.
+I had a great team, support team helping me research.

 It is chilling in terms of how similar it is to what we now see.

-What is the Democratic Party today that, you know, no longer a party of moderates, no scoop uh Jackson Democrats or Joe Lieberman Democrats for that matter.
+What is the Democratic Party today that, you know, no longer a party of moderates, no scoop Jackson Democrats or Joe Lieberman Democrats for that matter.

 And that is the Democratic 2020 agenda.

-Um we we covered the the Russia collusion, I call it the hoax of the century.
+I call it the hoax of the century.

-And that is that I I even again going through my notes and past monologues and information we all talked about on this show and on TV.
+And that is that even again, going through my notes and past monologues and information we all talked about on this show and on TV, I mean, I forgot so much.

-It is I we literally came that close, imagine threading a needle to losing the country and then being successful in what is a coup attempt.
+It is we literally came that close, imagine threading a needle to losing the country and then being successful in what is a coup attempt.

 You know, then the impeachment hoax.

-Oh, we won't use Muller this time, we'll just do it on our own.
+We'll just do it on our own.

-You know, the you talk about freedom.
+You know, you talk about freedom.

-The liberal left seems like they love freedom.
+The left seems like they love freedom.

 They don't love freedom.